Saccharin – an exclusive overview of 6 different variants of this sweetener (October 2024)

 However, some restrictions should be mentioned instandly:

-2. Quantity: Due to increasing regulations and requirements, we no longer carry out our own refilling or bottling.
-This means that we only deliver in whole containers (usually 20 – 25 kg, depending on the product).
-We are also happy to sell individual cartons.
-We have set ourselves a (non-rigid) limit of 10 tons so as not to overload our storage capacity and to be able to handle a delivery.
+2. Quantity: Due to increasing regulations and requirements, we no longer carry out our own refilling.
+This means that we only deliver in whole package (usually 20 – 25 kg).
+We also sell single boxes.
+Depending an the capacity, the upper limit is about 10 tons.
 We have so far refrained from selling complete containers.

 3. Quality: Our primary saccharin products are of very high quality and have excellent documentation.
 They are primarily intended for the pharmaceutical industry.
-However, depending on customer requirements, we also use products from other manufacturers with less accompanying documentation.
+Depending on customer requirements, we also use products from other manufacturers with less accompanying documentation.

 Saccharin is a widely used sweetener in various industries.
 Depending on the application, there are various sources where you can buy saccharin: